-- Site drainage shall be compatible with adjacent property drainage and in accordance with the overall master drainage plan for 2534.
-Storm drainage shall not run on a neighbor's lot at rates higher than historic rates prior to construction of the subdivision. - Excess run-off from the site shall be minimized with sites graded to provide positive drainage away from buildings. - Water from parking lots, roof drains and other areas should be consciously directed to landscape areas that could benefit from the additional water rather than piping it off the property, thereby reducing the need for irrigation water and improving water quality by filtration through landscape materials.
-Roof drains on north side shall be piped to an open space. - Drainage shall be conveyed along dedicated streets, private drives and swales along property lines, or in open space corridors.
-Drainage will be sheet flow and surface drained where possible; however, below-grade drainage using storm sewer piping and culverts may be required. - Surface drain systems and detention ponds shall be irregular in plan and graded to create an aesthetically pleasing character.
-Side slopes shall vary. - Drainage structures in sidewalks and bike paths must be placed flush with the surface, and grate patterns cannot have openings larger than 3/8 inch.
-Surface storm water or irrigation should not be discharged across sidewalks; and there should be no point discharges into curbs to prevent traffic-impeding surges into the street. - No concentrated drainage over walks, drives or trails shall occur.

-- Detention areas or other landscape areas that are not used to meet the open space standards of these Landscape Guidelines shall be landscaped as follows: - Dryland grass or other approved vegetation will be the primary ground cover.
-All areas within the floodplain, including, but not limited to, the detention area bottom,

-- shall be planted with buffalo grass or other dryland grass if it is maintained free of weeds and irrigation is provided until the grass is fully established.
-Live plant material other than dryland grass may be planted if it is suitable to the area and is maintained free ofweeds and irrigation is provided. - Detention areas will be landscaped around the perimeter with plant groupings sensitive to the detention area design and will include at least one (1) tree and five (5) shrubs for every 100 linear feet of perimeter.
-Trees and shrubs are encouraged in other landscape areas where appropriate. - Clusters shall be separated by a minimum of twenty (20) feet as measured at maturity.
+- A. Site drainage shall be compatible with adjacent property drainage and in accordance with the overall master drainage plan for North Ridge.
+Storm drainage shall not run on a neighbor's lot at rates higher than historic rates prior to construction of the subdivision. - B. Excess run-off from the site shall be minimized with sites graded to provide positive drainage away from buildings. - C. Water from parking lots, roof drains and other areas should be consciously directed to landscape areas that could benefit from the additional water rather than piping it off the property, thereby reducing the need for irrigation water and improving water quality by filtration through landscape materials.
+Roof drains on north side shall be piped to an open space. - D. Drainage shall be conveyed along dedicated streets, private drives and swales along property lines, or in open space corridors.
+Drainage will be sheet flow and surface drained where possible; however, below-grade drainage using storm sewer piping and culverts may be required. - E. Drainage structures in sidewalks and bike paths must be placed flush with the surface, and grate patterns cannot have openings larger than 3/8 inch.
+Surface storm water or irrigation should not be discharged across sidewalks; and there should be no point discharges into curbs to prevent traffic-impeding surges into the street. - F. No concentrated drainage over walks, drives or trails shall occur. - G. Detention areas or other landscape areas that are not used to meet the open space standards of these Landscape Guidelines shall be landscaped as follows: - a.
+Dryland grass or other approved vegetation will be the primary ground cover.
+All areas within the floodplain, including, but not limited to, the detention area bottom, shall be planted with buffalo grass or other dryland grass if it is maintained free of weeds and irrigation is provided until the grass is fully established.
+Live plant material other than dryland grass may be planted if it is suitable to the area and is maintained free of weeds and irrigation is provided. - b.
+Detention areas will be landscaped around the perimeter with plant groupings sensitive to the detention area design and will include at least one (1) tree and five (5) shrubs for every 100 linear feet of perimeter.
+Trees and shrubs are encouraged in other landscape areas where appropriate. - c.
+Clusters shall be separated by a minimum of twenty (20) feet as measured at maturity.

-3.2.3 Utilities, Easements & Rights-of-Way.
+3.1.3 UTILITIES, EASEMENTS & RIGHTS-OF-WAY